PacoReinaCampo/PU-RISCV/doc/isa/markdown/architecture/enums.md

 | `cause`   | `load_page_fault`      | `13`      | `Load page fault`                                    | `1.10-`       |
 | `cause`   | `store_page_fault`     | `15`      | `Store/AMO page fault`                               | `1.10-`       |

-: Machine Cause Register Faults (mcause), Interrupt Bit Clear
+:Machine Cause Register Faults (mcause), Interrupt Bit Clear

 The table explains the encoding and meaning of the `mcause` register when a fault occurs, and how interrupt bits are cleared.